Cost of Living in Grenada

 We asked people how much they someone comfortably live on in Grenada, they wrote:

 "The cost of living in Grenada is generally considered to be quite affordable.
 Prices for basic necessities such as food, transportation, and housing are generally lower than in many other Caribbean countries.
 Eating out is also relatively inexpensive, with a meal for two at a mid-range restaurant costing around $30 USD.
-Utilities such as electricity and water are also relatively inexpensive," explained one expat.
+Utilities such as electricity and water are also relatively inexpensive," remarked one expat in Grenada.

 Get Quote